MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/hyperv_container.md

 ### Create Container

-Managing Hyper-V Containers with Docker is almost identical to managing Windows Server Container.
+Managing Hyper-V Containers with Docker is almost identical to managing Windows Server Containers.
 When creating a Hyper-V Container with Docker, the `–issolation=hyperv` parameter is used.

 ```powershell
 docker run -it --isolation=hyperv 646d6317b02f cmd